 Put 1 cup of shredded lettuce in each of plastic sandwich bags and seal removing any air.
 Fold the bags so they fit in the containers.

 Put 2 tablespoons of sour cream and 2 tablespoons of salsa in their own plastic dressing container.

 Put the dressing containers into the bowls, followed by the lettuce.
 Top with the lime wedge and seal with the lid.
 Store in the refrigerator.

 At lunch time, open the container and remove the lettuce, salsa, sour cream, and lime.
 Heat the lentils and chicken in the microwave.
 Add the lettuce to the chicken and lentils and mix.
 Top with salsa, sour cream, and a squeeze of lime.

-⭐️ Did you follow this tutorial for how to meal prep?
+⭐ Did you follow this tutorial for Low Carb Meal Prep Ideas?
 Tag me on Instagram so I can see! @lowcarbwithjennifer